-We are into the the thick of garden planning and soon planting, like this weekend if I get other garden work and prep finished.
-While my kids love the idea of a garden and getting on snack on it, they avoid the real work, and stick to the craft side of things like making garden stakes.
+We are into the thick of garden planning and soon planting, like this weekend if I get other garden work and prep finished.
+While my kids love the idea of a garden and getting to snack on it, they avoid the real work and stick to the craft side of things like making garden stakes.

 Garden Stakes Arts and Crafts

 *This post contains affiliate links, see my disclosure policy for more information.*

 But since I love knowing what we planted where, garden stakes are quite important, and they can look great too.

 Our main garden stake this year is going to be these wooden spoons that we painted.
 I picked up 3 packages of 3 at our local dollar store, taped off the handle, and let them paint the spoon top.

 You don’t have to buy new wooden spoons for this, please don’t think that’s what I’m saying just because I did.
 Grab some old ones out of your cupboard and use those instead.
 Use a permanent marker to write on them.